trogers1/TrustPilotPonyTest/README.md

 Tests were written using the `mocha` testing framework.
 Simply run `npm test` to run the test suite.

 > Note: The tests are not quite as complete as I'd like.
 I ran out of time at the end and had to skip some test writing for expediency.
+Specifically, I would have like to test `index.ts` and `PonySaver.makeMove()` among other things.

 ## Questions